Taskforce.sh

 - "6379:6379"

-As soon as the instance is up and running, you could try to use the taskforce-connector to expose the Redis instance that is running in docker to your Taskforce.sh instance.
-Then you should be able to see the "monitoring" queue that handles the monitor checks and alerts for the rest of your connections.
+As soon as the instance is up and running, you could try to use the to expose the Redis instance that is running in docker to your Taskforce.sh instance.
+Then you should be able to see the "" queue that handles the monitor checks and alerts for the rest of your connections.